jsiskreynes-astro/jsiskreynes-astro.github.io/research.md

 nav_order: 2
 ---

-I enjoy working towards understanding the growth, structure, and physical processes governing supermassive black holes (SMBHs) and their galactic environments over cosmic time.
+My research seeks to understand the growth, structure, and physical processes governing supermassive black holes (SMBHs) and their galactic environments over cosmic time.
 I am also interested in using astrophysical sources as probes of physics beyond the Standard Model.
 I approach these areas by combining observational data, computational modeling, and statistical inference, with an emphasis on strong gravitational lensing and high-energy astrophysics.

 ## Strong gravitational lensing of AGN